Electromorphous/LogiBee/README.md

 # Logibee
-### This repository does not hold the exact code being use by the website in production
+### This repository does not hold the exact code being used by the website in production
 A [landing page](https://logibee.in) made with Sass and Javascript